August Geiger (pilot): Squadron leader

 On the night of 23/24 May, Geiger shot down two Lancaster bombers.
 One of which was Lancaster bomber W4984 from the RAAF No. 460 Squadron shot down near Emmen.
 Bomber Command had sent 829 bombers to Dortmund of which 38 did not return.
 On the night of 12/13 June, Bochum was attacked by Bomber Command and 24 of 503 bombers were shot down.
 Geiger was credited with destroying Lancaster ED584 from No. 49 Squadron near Raalte.
 On 1 July, he was promoted to Hauptmann (captain) and received the German Cross in Gold (Deutsches Kreuz in Gold) on 31 August 1943.
 That night Geiger claimed his 44th victory over Stirling EH961 from No. 196 Squadron.
 Sergeant J. Griffiths and two other members of the seven man crew were killed.
 Crew member and gunner Sergeant C P Pierce was among the youngest fatalities in the RCAF in 1943, aged 18.

 On 29 September 1943, Geiger was shot down by the Bristol Beaufighter VI of Wing commander Bob Braham of No. 141 Squadron RAF over the Zuiderzee, Netherlands.
 Geiger and his radio operator Feldwebel Dieter Koch managed to bail out of their Messerschmitt Bf 110 G-4 (Werknummer 5477—factory number), but both drowned.
 On 2 March 1944, Geiger was posthumously awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub), the 416th officer or soldier of the Wehrmacht so honored.
 He was buried at the German war cemetery Ysselsteyn (block M, row 4, grave 83) in the Netherlands.

 Summary of career

 Aerial victory claims

-According to Spick, Geiger was credited with 53 nocturnal aerial victories claimed in an unknown number of combat missions.
+According to US historian David T. Zabecki, Geiger was credited with 54 aerial victories.
+Spick lists him with 53 nocturnal aerial victories claimed in an unknown number of combat missions.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 51 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Geiger with 48 claims, plus two further unconfirmed claims.